Kanalkampf: 7–8 August

-Convoy CW 9
+Convoy CW 9 (Peewit)

-At 07:00 on 7 August 1940, Convoy CW 9, carrying coal and code-named Peewit, sailed from Southend.
-A Do 17 crew of KG 2 on patrol over the Channel spotted two minesweepers, searching for mines dropped by He 115s of Küstenflieger-Gruppe 106.
+At 07:00 on 7 August 1940, Convoy CW 9 (Peewit), carrying coal, sailed from Southend.
+A Do 17 crew of KG 2 on patrol over the Channel spotted two minesweepers searching for mines dropped by He 115s of Küstenflieger-Gruppe 106.
 The crew flew north into the North Sea, missing the large convoy approaching from the west and landed soon afterwards.
 Peewit continued through the Channel and reached Dover at 14:30, with three Hurricanes from 85 Squadron overhead.
 Winds were light but fog down to 2000 ft gave the convoy cover, with visibility from 2–5 nmi.
 As Peewit rounded Dover, it was escorted by Hurricanes from 32, 615 and 501 squadrons and just under four hours later, reached Dungeness unseen; as visibility improved, a German Freya radar station at Wissant detected the convoy.